2026 Schedule of Events

 Penobscot Cultural Director James E. Francis, left, walks by the birch bark canoes gathered for the 2025 Flotilla held in West Cove, Greenville Junction Wharf last summer.

 PENOBSCOT SENSE OF PLACE, with James E. Francis, Sr. ~ Learn first-hand the Penobscot legend of Mt.
 Kineo and how moose are part of the creation story.
-At once funny and informative, Mr. Francis traces the Wabanaki origins and meanings of current Maine geographic names that many people will recognize today.
+At once informative and humorous, Mr. Francis traces the Wabanaki origins and meanings of current Maine geographic names that many people will recognize today.

 Explore the Penobscot interrelationship to the landscape and their home ties to these woods and waters.
 He also sheds light on how naturalist writer Thoreau’s experiences with Penobscot guides through the Moosehead Lake Region influenced his American classic “The Maine Woods.”